-Although it affects our lives every single day, most of us have no idea what a knowledge graph is.
-When we ask Alexa about tomorrow's weather or search for the latest news on climate change via Google, knowledge graphs serve as the backbone of today's state-of-the-art information systems.
-Additionally, knowledge graphs could enable us to explain, evaluate, and justify information generated by Deep Learning models, such as Chat-GPT.
-The applications of knowledge graphs are manifold, ranging from improving search results to question answering, recommender systems, and explainable AI systems.
-In summary, the objective of this course is to provide a comprehensive overview of knowledge graphs, their underlying technologies, and their significance in today's digital world.
+Despite the fact that it affects our lives on a daily basis, most of us are unfamiliar with the concept of a knowledge graph.
+When we ask Alexa about tomorrow's weather or use Google to look up the latest news on climate change, knowledge graphs serve as the foundation of today's cutting-edge information systems.
+In addition, knowledge graphs have the potential to elucidate, assess, and substantiate information produced by Deep Learning models, such as Chat-GPT and other large language models.
+Knowledge graphs have a wide range of applications, including improving search results, answering questions, providing recommendations, and developing explainable AI systems.
+In essence, the purpose of this course is to provide a comprehensive overview of knowledge graphs, their underlying technologies, and their significance in today's digital world.

 Find out more in the certificate guidelines.